Glossary of Foreskin Restoration Terms

 glans, to removing so much that the remaining skin is stretched tightly on the penile

 shaft.
-Historically done as a ritual with no practical reason given, though excuses
+Many cultures have done this as a ritual, with any practical reason having been

-is done today largely out of ignorance of the scope of damage to adult sexuality.
+Today, it is done today largely out of ignorance of the scope of damage to adult sexuality,

 - Circumcision Scar (scar line)